Rosedale

 Gavin Keachie began dancing at Rosedale at age 4, and has grown up in Scottish country dance.
 As a teenager, he got a scholarship to attend Summer School at St Andrews and is now a fully certificated teacher of Scottish country dance.
 He’s working on his PhD, but he’s sometimes at Rosedale Saturday mornings to assist, and he sometimes leads the class.

-Rosedale fees are a bargain.
 Dancing teaches cooperation, counting, multi-tasking, moving to music, and patterning.
 It is energetic, fun, and the best bargain in the city.
 Family Classes cost $10 per family per week which includes the young improvers’ classes.
-10+classes are also a bargain at $250 for the year from September to May, with an option to pay per term at $125 for September to December and $150 for January to May.
+8+ Classes cost $250 for the year from September to May, with an option to pay per term at $125 for September to December and $150 for January to May.

 For more information contact Moira Korus at moirakorus62@gmail.com

-Family Class: 9:30am - 10:05 ~ This class is for youngsters 3-1/2 to 7yrs and their parent(s).
+Family Class: 9:30am - 10:05 ~ This class is for youngsters 4 to 8yrs and their parent(s).
 The kids learn to listen to, and move with music, and work as a team while they learn basic dance steps and formations.
 There’s usually a lot of giggles, and the dancing can be somewhat chaotic — and fun!

 Click MacLeod of Dunvegan to see a performance by the teens at a Children’s Festival.